-When someone faces the consequences of multiple traffic offenses or a DUI arrest, one of the most frequent questions they ask is “Will I lose my license?”
-This question can be difficult to answer and answers vary in many ways since every case is unique.
+When someone faces the consequences of multiple traffic offenses or a DUI arrest, one of the most frequent questions they ask is, “Will I lose my license?”
+This question can be challenging to answer, and answers vary in many ways since every case is unique.

 In Colorado, you may lose your driver’s license for numerous reasons:

-These include the seriousness of the violations, availability of other forms of transportation, whether your employment is based on your ability to drive, your need to take children to and from school and whether someone is dependent on you for transportation to medical care.
+These include the seriousness of the violations, availability of other forms of transportation, whether your employment is based on your ability to drive, your need to take children to and from school, and whether someone is dependent on you for transportation to medical care.

 If the hearing officer allows a probationary license and then sets driving limitations that you violate, your driving privileges will be instantly revoked.
 You can rely on your Greeley DMV hearings attorney to determine the possibilities available to get your driving privileges back.